Search View Reference

 This topic provides a detailed reference guide to the Search view, which is where you can view individual logs and aggregate multiple servers and logs, and also search through log content.
 For a quick introduction, see Search.

 Entering Search View

 To view a single log from a single server, click "Logs" in the top navigation bar, and then click on the link to the log file.

 To start out viewing all logs from all servers, go to the Search menu in the top navigation bar, and choose "Search".

-The log overview list (the one on the Logs page) reflects only data sources from which Scalyr has received logs in the last 24 hours.
-That is, Scalyr does not receive any logs from a source for 24 hours, the server and its logs are no longer displayed in the log view.
+The Log Overview List (the one on the Logs page) reflects only data sources from which Scalyr has received logs in the last 24 hours.
+That is, Scalyr does not receive any logs from a source for 24 hours, the server and its logs are no longer displayed in the log overview.

 This timeout period is set to 24 by default, but it can be reconfigured if you wish.
 To do this,

 - Click the username link in the upper right to drop down the Administration menu.

 - Select Configuration, to display the list of editable configuration files.

 - Click the /scalyr/logs link to open that file.